 The 5 Conduct Questions are part of our strategy for supervising wholesale banks.

-Inside our new report
+Inside our latest report

-2018/19 Business Plan
+2019/20 Business Plan

 The FCA's 2019/20 Business Plan sets out our overall objective of improving how financial markets operate and our operational objectives relating to protection of consumers, the integrity of markets and the promotion of competition.
 Among other things, the 5 Conduct Questions programme clearly supports our cross-sector efforts on firms' culture and governance including the role of ‘purpose’.